Decorative neutral curve divider

 A well-crafted RFQ is all about clarity and detail.
 To get accurate and comparable quotes, you need to give suppliers all the information they need.
 A typical RFQ includes a detailed description of the goods or services, including precise specifications and quantities.
 You should also outline your expected delivery timeline, payment terms, and the criteria you'll use to select a supplier, which is usually price-driven.
 Providing a clear structure, like a pricing table, helps vendors submit their information in a standardized format, making it easier for you to compare proposals and make a quick decision.

-RFP vs. RFQ: What's the Difference?
+RFP vs. RFQ: Understanding the Key Differences

 Think of an RFP and an RFQ as two different tools for two different jobs.
 While both help you gather information from potential vendors, they serve distinct purposes.
 An RFP, or Request for Proposal, is what you use when you have a complex problem and you’re looking for a creative, customized solution.
 An RFQ, or Request for Quote, is much more straightforward.
 You use it when you know exactly what you need and you’re simply looking for the best price.
 Choosing the right one from the start saves everyone time and helps you find the perfect partner for your project.